jmcomets/jmcomets.github.io/_posts/2016-11-11-making-noise.md

     grads[i] = x / norm, y / norm
 {% endhighlight %}

-The `dot_product` function will be defined later on as one of the utility functions.
-It computes the euclidean dot product of two 2-dimensional vectors.
+The `dot_product` function simply computes the euclidean dot product of two 2-dimensional vectors.

 ## Hashing a position in the grid